 Federal business grant programs (SBIR – STTR) represent over $2.5 billion in available funding, with over $1 billion of that focused on the life-sciences.
 The Department or Defense’s “Congressionally Directed Medical Research Program” (CDMRP) program provides and additional $1 billion plus specifically for medical research.
 Such funding can be a significant source of revenue – a life-science company that wins Phase I – Phase IIb SBIR/STTR funding from the NIH for example can secure over $4.7M in non-dilutive capital and CDMRP grants can be even larger.

 For early stage companies, the G2B program is closely coordinated with Fundamentals to help G2B candidates develop sound business models and teams.
-In its first year of operation, the G2B program has supported early stage companies that have won “fundable” scores on grant applications totaling $13,375,000.
+In its first year of operation, the G2B program has supported early stage companies that have won “fundable” scores on grant applications totaling over $16.5 million.

 The program provides entrepreneurs with the support necessary to craft competitive business models and grant applications.
 The program runs three annual cycles using an “Incentive Driven Calendar” – companies win support resources by achieving specific business development milestones by specific dates in each cycle.
 (All support is free of charge.)